+With 78.6% of the professors working full time, students are sure to get plenty of face time with educators.
 Sports lovers will like cheering on the university's top-ranked men's soccer team as they perform at home and on the road.
-For those who would like to carry on following their bachelor's degree, Wake Forest University has grad programs available.
 Find out about what student life at Wake Forest University is like by enjoying some campus videos.

 It is difficult to beat Lenoir - Rhyne University if you want to study Communication & Media Studies.
 Students from the Communication & Media Studies major at Lenoir - Rhyne University get 12.6% more than the standard college grad with the same degree.
 The location in a main city is tremendous for scholars trying to find adequate options for social networking, excitement, and life.

 Lenoir - Rhyne University features a high performing men's football team.
 Considering the fact that 7.0% of college grads have defaulted, Lenoir - Rhyne University's default rate of 5.8% is impressive.
 Where is Lenoir - Rhyne University doing the best?
 Look into all the college rankings.